pshong79/playwright_saucedemo/README.md

 This will generate the report in HTML format in the browser.

 ### Tests in test suite
-Before and after execution of each test, the test logs in as `standard_user` and logs out of the application, respectively.
+Before and after execution of these tests, each test logs in as `standard_user` and logs out of the application, respectively.
 * View product details
 * Add product to the cart through the product's detail page
 * Add product ot the cart through the store inventory page
 * Checkout

+Similarly, before and after execution of these tests, each test logs in as `visual_user` and logs out of the application, respectively.
+* Visual testing of inventory page